-How I dealt with job-related stresses, anxiety, personal performance issues I have seldom, if ever, demonstrated significant anger nor have I ever "blown up" at work as I recall.
-Somehow, I have managed to keep frustration inside while at work, and I tend to release it when I am out of the office.
-On rare occasions, I must admit that I have caught myself talking to myself and have approached the stage of animation like some of those folks you see walking down the street waving their arms and talking nonsense to themselves.
+How I dealt with job-related stresses, anxiety, personal performance issues that I have caught myself talking to myself and have approached the stage of animation like some of those folks you see walking down the street waving their arms and talking nonsense to themselves.
 I have tried to follow the philosophy of leaving my work-related problems on the coat rack when I enter the house, but that does not always work.
 Over the years, I have been a fairly consistent "busy body" around the house doing yard work and repairs, and such activities are great stress relievers.
 Writing articles and the pre-requisite reading has helped as well.
 I have been known to drink alcohol now and then.
 Occasionally I do yell at my wife or my dog, inappropriately.
 Throughout my career I have been a workaholic of sorts and as far as I know, have not had significant performance problems.
 I will admit however, in the past couple years after nearly 30 years of practice, I do perceive a little burn out within me.
 I have tried to address this by spending a little more time out of the office doing things other than work, and trying to do fewer work-related things when I am not at the office.
 That approach does seem to be working, thus far.